 At the top floor of El Corte Inglés, StreetXO is the second restaurant from the mad cooking genius who answers to the name of David Munoz, owner of the only three Michelin stars restaurant in the city, DiverXO.
 This place offers several dishes of oriental-Spanish fusion inspiration at relatively low prices.
-We loved so much this place we will dedicate a blog post to it, and we suggest it to everybody spending a weekend in Madrid.
+We loved so much this place, and we suggest it to everybody spending a weekend in Madrid.
 Be aware though, the average waiting time for a table for two people is about an hour!

 7.)
 Jamon, Jamon, Jamon!

 A visit to Madrid can’t be complete without experiencing one of the most famous Spanish specialties: Iberico ham.
 We will speak in more details about this amazing product in our blog post about food in Madrid, but for now, we can recommend a couple of places offering some of the best hams in the city: Ferpal and Alma De Julián Becerro.

 The Corrida is one of the most famous and controversial traditions in Spain.
 Independently from the moral question around the current shows, Plaza de Toros de las Ventas, the main corrida venue in Madrid, is one of the most important monuments in the city and it’s worth a visit.
 If you are interested, the tour inside the arena is fairly cheap and well organized.
 The place is relatively distant from everything else (it’s about an hour from Puerta del Sol by foot), we suggest you take the metro if you wish to visit it.